 Pricing Your Home

 Pricing your home is both an art and a science.
-Achieving the optimal price is the result of both objective research into comparable properties and the result of decades of experience in this market area.
+The optimal price results from objective research and the law of supply and demand.

 The right price should: